X87: 80487

 Introduced in 1991, the i487SX (P23N) was marketed as a floating-point unit coprocessor for Intel i486SX machines.
 It actually contained a full-blown i486DX implementation.
 When installed into an i486SX system, the i487 disabled the main CPU and took over all CPU operations.
-The i487 manual claims that the unit would not function without an i486SX in place, but independent testing has revealed otherwise.
+The i487 manual claims that the unit would not function without an i486SX in place, but independent testing (and later Intel admission) has revealed otherwise.

 The i487 used a special 169-pin socket with an unconnected (physical keying) pin to prevent insertion into the regular 168-pin 486 socket.
-One source claims that the socket is the same as Socket 1, the upgrade socket for i486 OverDrive, a processor replacement in a similar vein.
+At least two sources claim that the socket is the same as Socket 1, the upgrade socket for i486 OverDrive, a processor replacement in a similar vein.

 The FPU instruction set of i486DX/i487SX was not different from the 387, but integration provided a bus utilisation benefit.
 On-chip algorithms were also improved.

+The RapidCAD, a 386-to-486 upgrade package marketed at computer-aided design use, also includes a dummy FPU (RapidCAD-2) that is installed on the 80387 socket for compatibility purposes, as the main processor (RapidCAD-1, a 486DX) includes an integrated FPU by default.

 Nx587

 NexGen's Nx587 FPU for the Nx586 processor, released in 1995, was the last x87 coprocessor to be manufactured separately from the CPU.